gardener/gardener/docs/development/high-availability.md

   When the component has `>= 2` replicas ...

-  - ... then it should also have a `topologySpreadConstraint` ensuring the replicas are spread over the nodes:
+  - ... then it should also have a `topologySpreadConstraint`, ensuring the replicas are spread over the nodes:

     ```yaml
     spec: